Black Flowers - A Guide to Black Flowers

 Black is the color of death, sadness and grief in the European culture, while it can convey a positive meaning in the Asian countries, like for instance the black kimonos that brides wear in Japan for good luck.
 Although not encountered in flora, in nature black is the color of the night, deep waters and charcoal.

 In feng shui, black is the color of mystery and sophistication, associated to the Water element and to the feminine, passive energy symbolized by Yin.
 Black adds depth and stability to any space, being used sparingly in furniture and decorations as grounding color.

-maroon or burgundy.
-Despite the efforts of hybridization, it has become a clear fact that truly black flowers
+of purple, maroon or burgundy.
+Despite the efforts of hybridization, it has become a clear fact that

 As black is associated with departure and death, one might consider not offering black flowers, especially black roses, to the loved ones, unless the message they want to transmit is “breaking up” or “farewell”.
 Black flowers should be reserved to funerals and memorial services as a symbol of mourning.